MehulGoyal07/React-Concepts/readme.md

 - Now for ex: if we want to change some name on every card then we can use props for this

 ### NOTE:- Basics of React are completed above, now we will learn further concepts by creating projects

+### Background color changer (02bgChanger)

+- Simple bg color changer project in which bg color changes with button onclick
+- concept is understanding useState hook
+- also that onclick takes a function itself that's why callback function written in onclick method and then the bg color changes

+### Understanding useEffect, useRef, useCallback(03password-generator)

+- In this we will firstly use four useStates to change the length, numbers, character, password fields
+- A random password will be generated through a mechanism when the page loads
+- We will create a function which will generate passwords randomly for us, but we have to change the parameters accordingly such that on length basis, numbers, characters
+- That's why we will take help of "useCallback" hook
+- "useCallback" -> It is a ReactHook that lets us cache a function definition between re-renders
+- useCallback takes function and dependencies such that useCallback(fn, dependencies)
+- "useEffect" -> It allows to perform side effects in your components.
+Side effects might include fetching data, subscribing to services, updating the DOM, or any other operation that doesn't directly relate to rendering the UI.
+- useCallback used for optimization
+- useEffect used for re-rendering when something changed
+- Therefore, give dependencies with the function carefully
+- "useRef" -> The useRef hook in React is used to create a mutable reference that persists across renders and doesn't trigger a re-render when its value changes.
+It's often used to access DOM elements or to persist values between renders without causing re-renders.
+- Now for copying the password to the clipboard we will take help of useRef hook

+### Custom-Hooks(04currency-converter)

+-